-The underlying circulation that redistributes mass in the vertical is more clearly revealed by considering a hydrostatic calculation with free slip boundary conditions and increased viscosity and diffusivity of 5 m2 s-1.
+The underlying circulation that redistributes mass in the vertical is more clearly revealed by considering a hydrostatic calculation with free-slip boundary conditions and increased viscosity and diffusivity of 5 $m^2 s^{-1}$.
 This suppresses the strong nonlinear recirculation gyre near the boundary in addition to the symmetric instabilities in the interior.
-The resulting net downwelling rate is 0.75×10^4 m3 s-1, very close to that found with free slip boundary conditions, nonhydrostatic physics, and low visosity and diffusivity, again supporting the conclusion that nonhydrostatic physics and symmetric instabilities do not contribute to the net downwelling rate.
-The along channel velocity is a maximum adjacent to the southern boundary because the no-slip boundary layer is no longer present (Fig. 12a).
-However, the cross-channel velocity is now dominated by flow towards the southern boundary over the upper mixed layer and flow away from the boundary in the deep mixed layer and just below the mixed layer.
-Note that the magnitude of this cross-channel flow is less than that found when symmetric instabilities are present, but it is just what is required to provide the net downwelling of $O(1 \text{ m}^2 \text{ s}^{-1})$ along the boundary.
-The magnitude of the meridional velocity increases towards the boundary in both the upper and lower mixed layer.
+The resulting net downwelling rate is 0.75×10^4 m3 s-1, very close to that found with free-slip boundary conditions, nonhydrostatic physics, and low visosity and diffusivity.
+The along-channel velocity is a maximum adjacent to the southern boundary because the no-slip boundary layer is no longer present (Fig. 12a).
+However, the cross-channel velocity is now dominated by flow toward the southern boundary over the upper mixed layer and flow away from the boundary in the deep mixed layer and just below the mixed layer.
+Note that the magnitude of this cross-channel flow is less than that found when symmetric instabilities are present, but it is just what is required to provide the net downwelling rate of $O(1 \text{ m}^2 \text{ s}^{-1})$ along the boundary.
+The magnitude of the meridional velocity increases toward the boundary in both the upper and lower mixed layer.
 The vertical velocity, as implied by the streamfunction in Fig. 12d, is near zero over most of the interior of the basin.
-This indicates that the change in v towards the southern boundary is gained largely at the expense of the along-channel velocity, not by upwelling and/or downwelling in the interior.
-The downwelling is localized primarily within 1 grid cell of the southern boundary, although there is weaker downwelling within approximately 1 km of the southern boundary.
-This wider boundary layer is a result of the lateral boundary condition on velocity, but it is sufficiently weak that the dominant vertical transfer is within the $E^{1/3}$ layer.
-This calculation demonstrates that the redistribution of mass in the vertical is achieved by a geostrophic flow towards the boundary in the upper mixed layer, downwelling very close to the boundary, and a return flow away from the boundary below the mixed layer.
-Thus, while the acceleration at the base of the mixed layer is physically very close to the deceleration at the surface, the water parcels had to make a long traverse all the way to the narrow boundary layer in order to sink to the deeper depth.
+This indicates that the change in vtoward the southern boundary is gained largely at the expense of the along-channel velocity, not by upwelling and/or downwelling in the interior.
+The downwelling is localized primarily within one grid cell of the southern boundary, although there is weaker downwelling within approximately 1 km of the southern boundary.
+This profile is very similar to that predicted by the linear theory of Pedlosky (2009).
+This calculation demonstrates that the redistribution of mass in the vertical is achieved by a geostrophic flow toward the boundary in the upper mixed layer, downwelling very close to the boundary, and a return flow away from the boundary below the mixed layer.
+Thus, while the acceleration at the base of the mixed layer is physically very close to the deceleration at the surface, the water parcels had to make a long traverse all the way to the narrow boundary layer to sink to the deeper depth.